 The requirements for successfully completing a PhD at UJ include a candidate submitting two publishable papers to his/her supervisor in addition to the thesis itself.
-All PhD students need to attend the course on 1) "Publishing an article" that will be presented every year and 2) submit to their supervisor TWO articles in a format deemed by their supervisor to be worthy of eventual submission to an academic journal.
+All PhD students need to attend the course on 1) "Publishing an article" that will be presented every year and 2) submit TWO articles for publication within no more than one year after submission of the thesis for examination.
+Proof of submission needs to be sent to the supervisor.